ackirby88/CS107/C-Basics/C-0-CompilationBasics.md

 **Compiled** languages pass the source code to a compiler, which is translated directly to machine code.
 **Interpreted** languages pass the source code to a separate program called an *interpreter*, which reads each line of code and then executes it on the processor.

-Let's take a look at the canonial **Hello, World!** to learn the basics of compiling programs from source files.
+Let's take a look at the canonical **Hello, World!** to learn the basics of compiling programs from source files.
 #### Example 0: hello.c
 ```C
 #include <stdio.h>